 - In another pot, melt the sugar over medium heat.
 Swirl the pan around to prevent the sugar forming a crust on the surface.
 Reduce flame to low heat.
 The sugar will melt completely and start turning golden and then amber colour.
 Remove from heat immediately once it turns amber.
 If it burns, start all over again.

-- Put the pot back over the low heat and pour in cream slowly.
-The mixture will splutter and boil so be careful.
+- Pour cream slowly.
+The mixture will splutter so be careful.
+Add cubed butter one at a time and sea salt.
 Using a wooden spoon, stir the mixture until it becomes smooth.
 Pour in melted gula melaka.
 If the melted gula melaka mixture has hardened, heat it over a low flame until it loosens and then add to caramel.
+If the caramel seizes, warm gently over low heat and stir until gula melaka- caramel mixture comes together.

 Spiced Banana Cake with Gula with Salted Gula Melaka Frosting and Caramel Peanut Popcorn